 - a.
-Description This initiative provides funding to secure the replacement of the current juvenile case management system SoftTec.
-The SoftTec system is not sophisticated enough to adequately track recidivism, services, and youth demographics.
-This project begins the replacement of the obsolete case management software utilized across all Juvenile Services youth services and programs.
-OYS will partner and collaborate with the Department of Information Technology to source and purchase a new software product to replace the existing SoftTec information system. - b.
-Service Level Impacts This budget initiative will allow for proper management of services to youth receiving services through OYS.
+Description This initiative provides funding to secure the replacement of the current juvenile case management system.
+The current system is not sophisticated enough to adequately track recidivism, services, and youth demographics.
+This project begins the replacement of the current case management software utilized across all Juvenile Services youth services and programs.
+OYS will partner and collaborate with the Department of Information Technology to source and purchase a new software product to replace the existing system. - b.
+Service Level Impacts This budget initiative will allow for proper management of services to youth involved with OYS.